DougBeney/jekyll-pug/README.md

 ## Configuration

-The only setting currently available in configuration is minification.
-This will tell the Pug command line tool whether to minify the output or not.
+The main setting available in configuration is minification.
+This will tell the Pug command line tool whether or not to minify the output.

 Minification is disabled by default.